 Temps résultats utilisation topique niacinamide.

-How long does it take to see the results of using products containing niacinamide?
+How long does it take to see the results from using products containing niacinamide?

 Niacinamide treatments: How long before seeing skin changes?